nrwl/nx-cloud-helm/MONGO-OPERATOR-GUIDE.md

 db.adminCommand({getParameter: 1, featureCompatibilityVersion: 1})
 ```

-You can use the above commands to check each of your 3 replicas is on the correct Mongo and featureCompatibilityVersion between the upgrade steps above.
+Although not necessary, you can use the above commands to check each of your 3 replicas is on the correct Mongo version and `featureCompatibilityVersion` between the upgrade steps above.